mwGHburger/kogan-coding-challenge/README.md

 # Kogan Coding Challenge

 This project is my solution to the Kogan Coding Challenge.
+The languages used in this project are as follows:

-It utilises the React - Javascript library.
+- Javascript (React Library)
+- HTML
+- CSS

 ## Setup Instructions

-Install git if you have not done so already.
+Install Git if you have not done so already.
 Refer to [Git Install](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
-You can check your git version by typing the following in the terminal:
+You can check your Git version by typing the following in the terminal:

 ```
 git --version